-The Emerging Contaminant PPL includes a total of \$4,800,000.00, of which \$4,800,000.00 will be funded from the Emerging Contaminant Capitalization Grant made available through BIL.
-As listed in Appendix F, the Emerging Contaminant PPL includes a total of three (3) projects.
-These projects meet the definition of Disadvantaged Community and serve less than 25,000 persons.
+The Emerging Contaminant PPL includes a total of \$23,201,740.00, of which \$16,804,000.00 will be funded from the Emerging Contaminant Capitalization Grants (FFY 22 and FFY 23) made available through BIL.
+As listed in Appendix F, the Emerging Contaminant PPL includes a total of six (6) projects.
+All these communities meet the definition of Disadvantaged Community, and all but one, serves more than 25,000 persons.